reactjs/fr.react.dev/src/content/reference/react/useEffect.md

 ---

-### Displaying different content on the server and the client {/*displaying-different-content-on-the-server-and-the-client*/}
+### Afficher un contenu différent côté serveur et côté client {/*displaying-different-content-on-the-server-and-the-client*/}

 If your app uses server rendering (either [directly](/reference/react-dom/server) or via a [framework](/learn/start-a-new-react-project#production-grade-react-frameworks)), your component will render in two different environments.
 On the server, it will render to produce the initial HTML.
 On the client, React will run the rendering code again so that it can attach your event handlers to that HTML.
 This is why, for [hydration](/reference/react-dom/client/hydrateRoot#hydrating-server-rendered-html) to work, your initial render output must be identical on the client and the server.